 Who Is Eligible for Community Mental Health Services for Children?

-Children’s Mental Health serves children 3 to 17 with a mental health diagnosis who:
+Children’s Mental Health serves children three to 17 who need mental health support or have a mental health diagnosis and who:

-- Are at risk of having to move away from their home or school
+- Are at risk of leaving their home environment because of psychiatric symptoms; or

 How Do I Get Community Mental Health Services for Children?